asiloisad/pulsar-super-cursor/README.md

 ## Installation

 To install `super-cursor` search for [super-cursor](https://web.pulsar-edit.dev/packages/super-cursor) in the Install pane of the Pulsar settings or run `ppm install super-cursor`.
-Alternatively, you can run `ppm install asiloisad/pulsar-super-cursor` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-super-cursor` to install a package directly from the GitHub repository.

 ## Features